M-o-a-T/forth/doc/linked-list.rst

     __seal

     : setup ( ptr -- )
-      \ always call the superclass SETUP first dup __ setup
-      \ you need to explicitly setup embedded fields dup __ link >setup
+      \ you need to explicitly call >SETUP on embedded fields dup __ link >setup
-      \ set up your other data fields here drop
+      \ initialize your other data fields here if they're not zero drop
     ;
     : some-method … ;